Synthetics Test Settings

 Note: The default timeout is 5 seconds (5000 ms) for Transaction and HTTP(S) or API tests and 20 seconds (20000 ms) for Page Load tests.

-• Ignore TLS Errors: A switch that determines whether the test will ignore errors related to Transport Layer Security (encryption of data in transit).
-For HTTPS(S) or API tests and Page Load tests:
+• Ignore TLS Errors: A switch that determines whether a test in the HTTP category will ignore errors related to Transport Layer Security (encryption of data in transit).
+See Ignore TLS Errors.

 - If the switch is on, the Certificate Expiry column does not display in the test results.